jbenner-radham/manpages-guide/README.md

 # manpages-guide
-A guide for writting manpages.
+A guide for writing manpages using mdoc.